Annexation of Goa: The Catholic Church

 The Roman Catholic Archbishop of Goa and Daman and Patriarch of the East Indies was always a Portuguese-born cleric; at the time of the annexation, José Vieira Alvernaz was archbishop, and days earlier Dom José Pedro da Silva had been nominated by the Holy See as coadjutor bishop with right to succeed Alvernaz.
-After the annexation, Silva remained in Portugal and was never consecrated; in 1965 he became bishop of Viseu in Portugal.
+After the annexation, Silva remained in Portugal and was never consecrated; in 1965 he became Bishop of Viseu in Portugal.
 Alvernaz retired to the Azores but remained titular Patriarch until resigning in 1975 after Portuguese recognition of the 1961 annexation.

 Although the Vatican did not voice its reaction to the annexation of Goa, it delayed the appointment of a native head of the Goan Church until the inauguration of the Second Vatican Council in Rome, when Msgr Francisco Xavier da Piedade Rebelo was consecrated Bishop and Vicar Apostolic of Goa in 1963.
-His was succeeded by Raul Nicolau Gonçalves in 1972, who became the first native-born Patriarch in 1978.
+He was succeeded by Raul Nicolau Gonçalves in 1972, who became the first native-born Patriarch in 1978.

 Legality

+Quincy Wright wrote that India's actions were of "legal importance" as "it indicated a major difference between the East and the West in the interpretation" of UN law.

 Upon independence in 1947 India had accorded recognition to the Portuguese sovereignty over Goa.
 After annexing Goa India's case was built around the illegality of colonial acquisitions.
 This argument was correct according to the legal norms of the twentieth century, but did not hold to the standards of sixteenth century international law.
 India gained sympathy from much of the international community, but this did not, however, signify any legal support for the invasion.
 The Supreme Court of India recognised the validity of the annexation and rejected the continued applicability of the law of occupation.
 In a treaty with retroactive effect, Portugal recognised Indian sovereignty in 1974.
-Under the jus cogens rule forceful annexations including the annexation of Goa are held as illegal since they have taken place after the UN Charter came into force.
-A later treaty can not justify it.
+Alina Kaczorowska-Ireland argues that under the jus cogens rule forceful annexations including the annexation of Goa are held as illegal since they have taken place after the UN Charter came into force.
+A later treaty cannot justify it.
 Sharon Korman argues that the principle of self-determination may bend the rule to accommodate the new reality but it will not change the illegal aspect of the original annexation.

+Local Indians argued that their actions were legally permitted as Goa was an integral part of India and not Portugal, and so India could not have breached the UN Charter by using force in its own territory.
+It also referred to the UN Charter which guarantees a right to self-determination.